 The Fragonard perfume store located in the same building can be visited at any time.

-Where can I Find Further Information on Paris Perfume Workshops?
+Where can I Find Other Perfume Workshops in France?

-There are a few other custom perfume workshops offered in Paris.
 If you are traveling outside of Paris, you may want to check out perfume workshops in other locations as well, particularly in southern France.
 Cities to consider are Grasse, Nice, Cannes, and Eze.

 Our Experience at the Fragonard Paris Perfume Workshop